How to Hire a Plumber During the Coronavirus Crisis

 #1 Ask what additional precautions they’re taking due to coronavirus.

 Good plumbers are serious about cleanliness.
-But now, more than ever, they should be able to give clear and specific answers to the following questions:
+But now, more than ever, before you hire a plumber, they should be able to give clear and specific answers to the following questions:

 - What procedures do you have in place to monitor your team members’ health?
 And at what point do you forbid them from coming to work?